 Note: WGU Special Education students who want to become certified in California must first license in Utah after completing their teacher preparation program.
-This process requires a USOE background check.
+This process requires a USBE background check.
 They can then apply for a reciprocal California credential after receiving their Utah license.

 In California, this program leads to a Preliminary Multiple Subjects Teaching Credential and a Level 1 Education Specialist Instruction Credential: Mild/Moderate Disabilities K-12.